davidroman0O/metana-bootcamp/module-3/readme.md

 TODO: fix the cooldown, we don't need to watch the blocks anymore since we know the timestamp when the cooldown will ends

+[x] - when trading, it is filtering on those owned
+[x] - when closing the trading modal, everything is disabled [x] - approval should display the transaction, once confirmed then display the modal and display transaction if selected one [x] - minting and trade must work independendly